-Monitoring fish can take countless shapes and forms when it comes to approach.
-Automated monitoring is even more challenging than traditional monitoring methods, and there are fewer available solutions.
-At FISHBIO, we offer a unique range of automated monitoring solutions that are tailored to meet your specific project needs.
-While we work with many different technologies and even maintain close relationships with many vendors, we do not exclusively associate with one specific solution.
+Monitoring fish can take countless forms when it comes to approach and methodology.
+At FISHBIO, we offer a unique range of automated fisheries monitoring solutions that are tailored to meet your specific project needs.
+While we work with many different technologies and maintain close relationships with many vendors, we do not exclusively associate with one specific solution.
 Why?
-We feel there are a number of good solutions, all of which may be the most appropriate depending upon your needs.
-We want to offer them all.
+We feel there are a number of effective solutions, any of which may be the most appropriate depending upon your needs.

 Below is a summary of different automated monitoring solutions that include: PIT Telemetry, Active Telemetry, Underwater Video, Vaki Riverwatcher, and ARIS or DIDSON Camera.
 We provide information on the benefits of each system and what instances each is most applicable.
 Our team specializes in each of these solutions and is happy to further discuss particular options or any questions you may have (Contact Us).

 |Start-up Cost||$ to $$||$$ to $$$||$ to $$||$$ to $$$||$$$|

 |Identify to species||Yes||Yes||Yes||Yes||Yes|